SR+Codec: a Benchmark of Super-Resolution for Video Compression Bitrate Reduction: Benchmark Methodology

-In this section we present our Super-Resolution for Video Compression benchmark, including a description of its method and an overview of our evaluation results for SR models.
+In this section, we describe the process of preparing the dataset for our benchmark, including the methodology for selecting videos and preprocessing them.
+We also describe our benchmark evaluation procedure and quality assessment.

-Our benchmark is publicly available at~\href{https://videoprocessing.ai/benchmarks/super-resolution-for-video-compression.html}{https://videoprocessing.ai/benchmarks/super-resolution-for-video-compression.html}.
-We welcome SR researchers to contribute to it by submitting SR models.

-\subsection{Dataset Preparation}
+\subsection{Dataset preparation}

-To ensure the benchmark dataset is diverse enough to test various aspects of SR models, we collected videos from multiple sources: \begin{itemize} \item \textbf{Vimeo}: We gathered 50 FullHD sequences, including both real world and animation.
-We split them into scenes using the Scene Change Detector plugin for VQMT\footnote{\url{https://www.compression.ru/video/quality_measure/video_measurement_tool.html}}. \item \textbf{Camera}: We shot several videos using a Canon EOS 7D.
+To ensure the benchmark dataset is diverse enough to test various aspects of SR models, we collected $1920\times1080$ videos from multiple sources: \begin{itemize} \item \textbf{Vimeo}: We gathered 50 sequences, including both real world and animation.
+We split them into scenes using the Scene Change Detector plugin for VQMT~\cite{scd}. \item \textbf{Camera}: We shot several videos using a Canon EOS 7D.
 The settings aimed to minimize blur and achieve the appropriate brightness — the ISO was 4000 and the aperture 400.
 Those settings provided clear ground-truth (GT) videos without blur or noise.
 We shot 20 indoor videos and 30 outdoor videos.
 The indoor ones consist of synthetically crafted scenes containing objects from everyday life.
-Each scene includes either moving objects or parallel camera motion. \item \textbf{Games}: We recorded 20 clips from various 2D and 3D videogames. \end{itemize} We then obtained the following features for each video: Google SI/TI features~\cite{wang2019youtube}, frames per second (FPS), colorfulness~\cite{hasler2003measuring}, and maximal number of faces\footnote{\url{https://github.com/ageitgey/face_recognition}} throughout the video.
-On the basis of these features we separated all videos into nine clusters using the K-Means clustering and selected one video from each cluster.
-We refer to these nine selections as \textit{source videos}.
-A preview of them appears in Fig.~\ref{fig:dataset}.
+Each scene includes either moving objects or horizontal camera motion. \item \textbf{Games}: We recorded 20 clips from various 2D and 3D videogames. \end{itemize} We then obtained the following features for each video: Google Spatial and Temporal features~\cite{wang2019youtube}, frames per second (FPS), colorfulness~\cite{hasler2003measuring}, and maximal number of faces~\cite{facerecognition} throughout the video.
+On the basis of these features we separated all videos into 20 clusters using the K-Means clustering and selected one video from each cluster, as shown in Figure~\ref{fig:si_ti_dist}.
+We refer to these selections as \textit{source videos}.
+A preview of them appears in Figure~\ref{fig:dataset}.